Who is eligible for the program?

 Yes, every student is responsible for his or her own meals.
 Wright State University has dining facilities on campus, but these tend to be somewhat limited in the summer.
 There also are fast food and dine-in restaurants located very close to campus.
 In addition, your campus housing is equipped with a full kitchen.

 Phones are not provided in your apartment, so you will want to bring one.
 You may use the following electrical appliances in your unit: radio, TV, personal computer, blender, microwave, sewing machine, tape recorder, shaver, clock, typewriter, fan, electric blanket, heating pad, hair setter, hair dryer, popcorn popper, hot pot, and electric potpourri burner.
 Due to fire safety concerns, cooking with appliances other than those mentioned, particularly those with exposed heating elements like toasters, toaster ovens, hot plates, personal outdoor grills, and electric frying pans, is not permitted in residence hall rooms.
 Additionally, you will need to provide your own cooking utensils (pots and pans, dishes, silverware, etc.), towels and sheets, a pillow and cleaning supplies.
+A more comprehensive list is available on the university housing website.

 Mail sent to apartment residents should be addressed as follows: